PayPaz-Technology/paypaz-openapi-doc/en/WEBHOOK_GUIDE.md

 2. **Webhook not received**
     - Check network connectivity and firewall rules
-    - Verify the webhook URL is correct and publicly reachable
+    - Verify that the webhook URL is correct and publicly accessible

 3. **Processing timeout**
     - Ensure your service can respond within 5 seconds
-    - Consider processing long-running work asynchronously
+    - Consider processing long-running tasks asynchronously

 ## 9. Support

-If you need help, contact the PayPaz support team and provide:
+If you need assistance, contact the PayPaz support team and provide the following information:
 - Event ID (`eventLogId`)
 - Timestamp
 - Relevant error messages